sokennguyen/nskien.com/src/posts/silence.md

 The buzzing slowly phases away, and during such seconds, there came a realisation that I've just once again lower my hearing ability.

-But as the buzzing noise phases, other lively sounds starts appearing again.
+But as the buzzing noise phases, other lively sounds start appearing again.
 Footsteps, finger-tapping, car engines, wind hissing through the old wooden window start filling up the atmosphere.

 I then hear my thoughts speaking up again, after I have allowed them to do so.
 Such voice is so little but frantic because it is used to the fast moving things I have been listening to on the web.
 But soon, too, that voice becomes calmer by the minutes.